Hermann Weil: Early life

-He was the tenth of 13 children from his father Josef Weil (1823-1887) and mother Fanny.
+He was the tenth of 13 children born in a Jewish family to his father Josef Weil (1823-1887) and mother Fanny.
 His family owned a livestock shop in Steinsfurt.
 After graduating from a Realschule in Sinsheim in 1883, Weil moved to Mannheim, the then center for European grain trade.
 He began an apprenticeship for the grain trader Isidor Weismann.
 He quickly rose in rank, and began conducting business for Weismann in Switzerland, Antwerp, and the Balkans.